Office of Research on Women’s Health (ORWH)

 Janine Austin Clayton, M.D.

-Prior to joining ORWH, Dr. Clayton was the deputy clinical director of the National Eye Institute, NIH.
-A board certified ophthalmologist, Dr. Clayton’s research interests include autoimmune ocular diseases and the role of sex and gender in health and disease, with a particular interest in ocular surface disease.
-Dr. Clayton discovered a novel form of disease associated with premature ovarian insufficiency that affects young women.
+Prior to joining ORWH, Dr. Clayton was the Deputy Clinical Director of the National Eye Institute (NEI).
+A board-certified ophthalmologist, Dr. Clayton’s research interests include autoimmune ocular diseases and the role of sex and gender in health and disease.
+Dr. Clayton has a particular interest in ocular surface disease and discovered a novel form of disease associated with premature ovarian insufficiency that affects young women.
 She is the author of more than 80 scientific publications, journal articles, and book chapters.

-Dr. Clayton is a Fellow of the New York Academy of Medicine.
-She currently serves on the FDA Advisory Panel for Ophthalmic Devices; the medical and scientific advisory board of Tissue Banks International; the editorial board of The Ocular Surface, and the executive committee of WomensEyeHealth.org .
+Dr. Clayton has served on critical committees at the NIH Clinical Center and currently serves on the FDA Advisory Panel for Ophthalmic Devices; the executive committee of WomensEyeHealth.org, a collaborative international online effort to raise awareness about preventable eye disease in women; the medical and scientific advisory board of Tissue Banks International; and the editorial boards of the journals The Ocular Surface and Oral Diseases.